-HUD has provided the State of South Carolina with \$65,305,000 in disaster recovery funds to assist in recovery from the Hurricane.
-HUD has further stipulated that 80% of the efforts must address unmet needs of Marion County.
+HUD has provided the State of South Carolina with \$95,086,000 \$65,305,000 in disaster recovery funds to assist in recovery from the Hurricane.
+HUD has further stipulated that 80% of the efforts must address unmet needs of Marion and Horry Counties.

 The State partnered with Disaster Metrics to assess the unmet needs of South Carolina as a result of Hurricane Matthew.

 Disaster Metrics performed a comprehensive Unmet Needs Assessment, identifying the needs across three sectors: housing, the economy, and infrastructure.

-The preliminary estimated impact from Hurricane Matthew in South Carolina is \$974,256,948 across the housing, economy, and infrastructure sectors combined.
+The preliminary estimated impact as of September 2017 from Hurricane Matthew in South Carolina is \$974,256,948 \$733,943,624 across the housing, economy, and infrastructure sectors combined.
 The figure is based on best available data at this time and may be adjusted in the future as additional data becomes available.
-After taking into account the funds already made available through insurance, State, and federal assistance, the remaining overall unmet need is approximately \$508,145,957.
-The federal allocation of \$65.3 million will allow the State to address less than 13% of the overall unmet need.
+After taking into account the funds already made available through insurance, State, and federal assistance, the remaining overall unmet need is approximately \$367,398,898\$508,145,957.
+The federal allocation of \$65.3- \$95 million will allow the State to address less than 13% 26% of the overall unmet need.

-When examining the relative need by sector, housing represents the greatest need with \$436,116,988 (86% of total) in unmet need, followed by the infrastructure sector with \$38,763,717 (8% of total) in unmet need, followed by the economy sector (including agriculture) with \$33,265,252 (6% of total) in unmet need.
-Each of these three sectors are addressed in greater detail in the full Unmet Needs Assessment available in the appendix of this document.
+When examining the relative need by sector, housing represents the greatest need with \$301,832,762 \$436,116,988 (82.2% of total) in unmet need, followed by the infrastructure sector with \$33,190,769 \$38,763,717 (9% of total) in unmet need, followed by the economy sector (including agriculture) with \$32,375,367 \$33,265,252 (8.8% of total) in unmet need.
+Each of these three sectors are addressed in greater detail in the full Unmet Needs Assessment.

 When comparing these three sectors, it becomes clear where the greatest unmet needs exist.
-The housing unmet need is 11 times greater than the infrastructure need, 13 times greater than the economy sector need, and 6 times greater than the infrastructure and economy sectors combined.
+The housing unmet need is 9 times greater than the infrastructure need, 9 times greater than the economy sector need, and 5 times greater than the infrastructure and economy sectors combined.
 Therefore, the primary focus of the SCDRO will be to address the housing unmet needs with these limited federal dollars.